 What is California’s Short-Lived Climate Pollutants Reduction Act?

 WPE is working with CalRecycle and Central Contra Costa County Solid Waste (Recycle Smart) to educate businesses on their options for diverting food waste from the waste stream.
-We hope to form new partnerships with food businesses looking to donate excess food in compliance with the regulations, which go into effect in on January 1, 2022.
+We hope to form new partnerships with food businesses looking to donate excess food to comply with the regulations, which go into effect on January 1, 2022.
 More information is available here.

 How can someone volunteer for White Pony Express?

 Simply sign up for a tour and a quick introduction to learn about what we do and current opportunities.
 Most volunteering activities at White Pony Express require that you first attend an orientation session.

 Can my company donate our excess food to White Pony Express?

 Of course!
 We welcome any new donor interested in helping the local Contra Costa County community.
 We can help also help you with SB-1383 compliance!
 If you are interested in finding out more, please email us.

 I hosted an event with prepared/catered food, and there are leftovers!
 Can I donate them?